Healthcare Project Manager

 Become a Nursing Home Administrator

-Long-term care facilities are managed by nursing home administrators.
-Nursing home administrators must obtain a state license in most states.
+Nursing home administrators manage long-term care facilities.
+In most states, they must obtain a state license.
 They are responsible for ensuring patient safety, facility compliance, and the quality of the staff in the centers.

 • Typical Education: Bachelor’s degree